 Notes: The Andrew Sisters will always be found on the Decca label.
 Count Basie and his Orchestra along with Woody Herman both first recorded under the Decca label.
-Count Basie first recorded in 1937 with the songs Honeysuckle Rose and Pennies from Heaven.
-However, in late 1936, Count Basie did a side-project under the pseudonym: Jones-Smith Incorporated.
+Count Basie was first recorded in 1937 with the songs Honeysuckle Rose and Pennies from Heaven.
+However, in late 1936, Count Basie did a side project under the pseudonym: Jones-Smith Incorporated.
 He released 4 songs: “Shoe Shine Boy”, “Evening”, “Boogie Woogie”, and “Oh, Lady Be Good”.
 These songs can be found on Vocalion.

 Contained in each Oklahoma!
 Decca set was a booklet about the musical.